Focus on real problems, not useless worries

 Instead, they focus on what they can control to a large extent – preventing heart problems.

 2 How worriers might react

 On the other hand, worriers may fixate on getting motor neurone disease.
 All their mental energies will be spent worrying about how terrible it would be.
-But this focus could stop them taking action to prevent heart disease.
+Or they may worry equally about both issues.

 Their worry could make them focus on the wrong risk.